enxtur/bitcoin-service/README.md

 # Bitcoin Core API Service

-This is a Node.js API service for interacting with a bitcoind instance using bitcoin-core.
+This is a Node.js API service that acts as a wrapper for the Bitcoin Core HTTP RPC interface, providing a simple and convenient way to interact with a bitcoind instance using bitcoin-core.

 ## Installation